 As a result of these criticisms, even the French have passed several considerable reforms to the French historic environs review law, which was the guiding inspiration for the Kansas statutes.
-These legislative reforms have allowed local units of government to exempt themselves from the historic environs review requirements through the creation of local zoning plans.
+These legislative reforms have allowed local units of government to exempt themselves from the historic environs review requirements through the creation of local zoning plans, which is similar to the concept in HB 2089.